commercetools/connect-payment-integration-adyen/processor/README.md

 - cartId: Id of the cart to charge.
 - checkoutTransactionItemId: Id of the checkout payment-transaction item this request is processing.
 The commercetools Payment created for this charge is linked to this value.
+- paymentInterface (optional): Deprecated, do not use.
-- amount
+- amount (optional)
   - centAmount: Amount in the smallest indivisible unit of a currency.
 For example, 5 EUR is specified as 500 while 5 JPY is specified as 5.
 It must match the currency and not exceed the outstanding amount of the cart, otherwise the request is rejected.
   - currencyCode: Currency code compliant to [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217)

+  When omitted, the cart's outstanding amount is charged instead, and no currency/amount validation against the cart is performed.
 - paymentMethodId: Id of the previously stored payment method to charge.
+Required to process the charge.
-- idempotencyKey: Key used to make repeated requests for the same charge attempt idempotent, both towards this endpoint and towards Adyen.
+- idempotencyKey (optional): Key used to make repeated requests for the same charge attempt idempotent, both towards this endpoint and towards Adyen.
+When omitted, requests towards Adyen are not idempotent.
+- futureOrderNumber (optional): Merchant order reference sent to Adyen as `merchantOrderReference`.
 - type: Type of transaction to process.
 Currently only `Recurring` is supported.

 #### Response Parameters